BirdClix was launched by © Wolf P. Weber in 2000 as a means

 of falcons, the American Kestrel.
 With the probably never before recorded exploit

-of a male provider bringing a small rabbit kill to the high-up nest...
+male provider bringing a small rabbit kill to the high-up nest...

 Last, not least, American Bald Eagles are the most covered birds